2015 Michigan State vs. Michigan football game: Final play

 Clinging to their 23–21 lead with 10 seconds left, the Wolverines got set to punt.
 Long snapper Scott Sypniewski was prepared to snap the ball to punter Blake O'Neill, and the Spartans eschewed a punt returner in order to send an extra player after the kicker.
 The snap was low, and O'Neill muffed the punt.
 As he attempted to punt it over his head, O'Neill was hit by defenders and the ball landed in the arms of sophomore safety Jalen Watts-Jackson.
-Aided by blockers in front, Watts-Jackson was able to rush 38 yards to the end zone for the improbable game-winning touchdown as he was dragged down after crossing the goal line, giving the Spartans a stunning 27–23 victory.
+Aided by blockers in front, Watts-Jackson was able to rush 38 yards to the end zone for the seemingly impossible game-winning touchdown as he was dragged down after crossing the goal line, giving the Spartans a stunning 27–23 victory.

 Broadcast calls

 Whoa, he has trouble with the snap!
 And the ball is free!
-It’s picked up by Michigan State!
-Jalen Watts-Jackson – and he scores!
+It’s picked up by Michigan State’s Jalen Watts-Jackson – and he scores!
 On the last play of the game!
 Unbelievable!